-My name is Josia Klein and I am a counsel at the National Women's Law Center, where I work on our Education & Workplace Justice team.
-In my role, I advocate for the needs of pregnant and parenting students to ensure they have the support necessary to complete their education.
-I am writing to express my strong support for HB 0463: Maryland Higher Education Commission - Demographic Data Collection - Parental Status, which proposes implementing data collection on the parental status of college students in Maryland.
+My name is Josia Klein, and I am a counsel at the National Women's Law Center, which has advocated on behalf of women and girls for over fifty years.
+I work on our Education & Workplace Justice team, where I advocate for the needs of pregnant and parenting students to ensure they have the support necessary to complete their education.
+I am writing to express my strong support for HB 0298: Maryland Higher Education Commission - Demographic Data Collection - Parental Status, which proposes implementing data collection on the parental status of college students in Maryland.

 Young parents deserve the opportunity to complete their education free from bias and harassment, and in environments that are supportive of their circumstances.
-Yet too often, young parents are overlooked, face stigma,1 and are required to navigate education systems that were not designed to address their unique needs.2 But without comprehensive data collection on this vital student population, policymakers and institutional leaders will continue to struggle to identify and dismantle the barriers impeding their academic and professional success.3
+Yet too often, young parents are overlooked, face stigma, 1 and are required to navigate education systems that were not designed to address their unique needs.
+2 Without comprehensive data collection on this vital student population, policymakers and institutional leaders will continue to struggle to identify and dismantle the barriers impeding their academic and professional success.
+3 And in fact, the 2023 Maryland Higher Education Commission Report on Advising Systems and Wrap-around Services revealed that few institutions collect comprehensive data on student parents.
+4 Without accurate information, it's impossible to fully understand their needs or craft policies that remove